oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 themselves.
-A Namespace Identifier (NSID) is, by default, a 1-8 character string beginning with a letter and containing only letters and numbers (the default formatting can be overridden by inserting an alternative definition into a JADN schema's `Information` map's `Config` section).
+A Namespace Identifier (NSID) is, by default, a 1-8 character string beginning with a letter and containing only letters and numbers (the default formatting can be overridden by inserting an alternative definition into a JADN schema's `Metadata` map's `config` section).
 The JADN v1.1 `NsAr / PrefixNS` structure enables multiple schema packages to be mapped to one NSID to group all of the types defined in that collection of packages into a single namespace.
 For any array element where the `NSID` field is blank, the types in the referenced package are made available in the current package without need for any NSID.

-Within the schema package's Types definitions
+Within the schema package's `Types` definitions
 JADN uses the common convention of using the NSID followed by a colon to link an item to the namespace where it is defined (e.g., `NSID:TypeName`).
 So assuming the existence of `Package A`, and